root-project/root/documentation/spectrum/Spectrum.md

 On the other hand it emphasizes peaks (depending on the averaging window).
-The example of the part of original noisy spectrum and Markov spectrum for `window=3` is given in Figure 3.5 Then the peaks can be found in Markov spectrum using standard above presented algorithm.
+The example of the part of original noisy spectrum and Markov spectrum for `window=3` is given in Figure 3.5 Then the peaks can be found in Markov spectrum using standard above-presented algorithm.

 ![Part of original noisy spectrum and Markov spectrum for window=3](figures/image066.png)

-The form of the generalized peak searching function is as follows.
+The form of the generalized peak searching function is as follows:

 ```{.cpp}
 Int_t Search1General(float *spectrum,